 What Is a Pressure Vessel?

 A pressure vessel is a sealed enclosure container designed to contain gases or liquids at a pressure higher or lower than the ambient pressure.
 Some examples of pressure vessels are glassware, autoclaves, compressed gas cylinders, compressors, vacuum chambers and custom-designed laboratory vessels.
+In designing pressure vessels, engineers consider multiple factors.

-Various shapes and sizes characterize pressure vessels, which range from small cylinders for propane storage to large tanks in chemical processing plants.
 Common shapes include cylindrical, spherical, and rectangular.
 Manufacturers typically make pressure vessels from metals like steel, stainless steel, or aluminum, but some also use composite materials.
 The pressure the vessel contains determines the thickness of its walls, requiring thicker walls for higher pressures.

 The strict regulations and standards for pressure vessels ensure their safety and reliability.
 International organizations such as ASME and API provide guidelines for designing, constructing, inspecting, and testing these pressure equipment.
 To maintain the ongoing safety and integrity of pressure vessels, regular inspections and maintenance are required.